wilkeraziz/chisel/README.md

 ## Development

-`chisel` is developed by Wilker Aziz at the University of Sheffield.
+`chisel` is developed by Wilker Aziz at the University of Amsterdam.

 ## License